apparena/docs/docs/api/050-structure.rst

 App-Arena.com apps launched in the world wide web are designed to be highly customizable.
 Through a system of interconnected configuration sets, we make sure that every customer is able to make his app look and feel like a unique and individually crafted application.

-In order to create new apps it is crucial to know the mechanics which work in the background.
+In order to create new apps it is crucial to know the mechanics working in the background.

 At the foundation of every application is a project.
 Projects serve as the central entry point for a collection of version varieties, which occur over the course of a development.
 Every version contains everything the application needs to operate, from configuration entries which define fundamental